evanx/jxe/README.md

 ## jxe

-Node Element class for rendering HTML
+Minimal `Element` class for rendering HTML in JavaScript

 ### example